👉 Grab our influencer database template used by over 4,000 brands! 👈

 Copying and pasting contact info.
 Documenting shipping updates.
 Tracking performance.

-Influence marketing should be about earning awesome content, not the tedious tasks above.
+Influencer marketing should be about earning awesome content, not the tedious tasks above.

 If you want to eliminate 98% of the workload involved in running influencer campaigns, Statusphere's software can help.
-Our software was built to streamline everything from matchmaking and fulfillment to content rights management and influencer reporting.
+Our software was built to automate everything from matchmaking and fulfillment to content rights management and influencer reporting.

 Our platform consolidates all of your creators' content and performance metrics in one place.
-We also handle all communication with our community to ensure timely deliveries and authentic content.
+We also handle all communication with our community to ensure timely product deliveries and authentic content.

 This article was first published in November 2019.
-It was last updated June 11, 2023.
+It was last updated August 29, 2024.